 The Word of God is preached today more than ever.
 And the central message of every gospel that deserves the name is “... repent, and believe in the gospel” (Mk 1:15; cf. Mk 1:4).
 Yet we find it difficult to accept the gospel especially when it touches the area we consider sacred like the Pharisees, cf. Lk 16:1-14.

 Hardening of the heart kills more than any other deadly disease.
 Judas among others suffered this.
 Dear friends, let us harden our hearts no longer but repent and believe the gospel (cf. Ps 95:8).
-The money Judas pursued to the extent of betraying Jesus did not profit him anything, cf. Matt 27:3-5.
+The money Judas pursued to the extent of betraying Jesus was worthless for him, cf. Matt 27:3-5.
 What do you think you will gain from what prevents you from accepting the gospel?

 Bible Reading: Is 55:1-13.

 Thought for today: Nothing is better than God.

 Let us pray: Lord, give us your grace to keep all your commandments – Amen.

 You are free to share this reflection with others if you consider it worthy.

 Join our WhatsApp Group via: +234 810 298 6313

 To Contact and/or to support this ministry: